DBCDK/dbcdk.github.io/OpenAgency.md

 Available versions of the service and corresponding WSDL, XSD and sample requests can be found below.

+OpenAgency 3.0 is considered the primary production version as per.
+October 1, 2020.

 <span style="color:red">End-of-life date for versions older than 3.0 is January 1, 2021.</span>

 ## Versions